top of page

 How to Apply

-· Use your hands as barriers (“stop” position)
+• Use your hands as barriers in a “stop” position.

 Real-World Example